Powering off an unresponsive virtual machine on an ESXi host

 Killing a virtual machine using esxtop is equivalent to a forced hard shutdown with esxcli.

-1. Log in as root to the ESXi host using SSH
+1. Log in to the ESXi host as root via SSH

 2. Show a list of the currently running virtual machines with esxtop